 The machine learning hub (MLHub) is a framework and repository, through which the capabilities of Machine Learning, Artificial Intelligence, and Data Science are presented and accessible.
 Pre-built Machine Learning and Artificial Intelligence models as well as Data Science best practices are presented as packages.
 Each package wraps its functionality into commands that are able to be readily deployed within traditional and powerful Unix/Linux command line pipelines.

 MLHub exposes a git software repository as a collection of quickly accessible and ready to run, explore, rebuild, and even deploy, pre-built machine learning models and data science technology.
-A growing number of machine learning models and data science technology are becoming available, as well as cloud based services.
+A growing number of machine learning models and data science technology are available.

 Whilst enabling the power of the command line is an important goal of MLHub, the usefulness and relevance to an end user of the capabilities of the package must be demonstrable within about 5 minutes.
 The user can then decide whether the package supports something useful for them by which they can delve more deeply, or move on to something more interesting, having lost only 5 minutes of their time.

 The models and technology are accessed and managed using the ml command from the free (as in libre) and open source mlhub software.
 The software is available for installation through pypi.